WomensLaw serves and supports all survivors.

 I was granted temporary custody with my out-of-state protection order.
 Will I still have temporary custody of my children in Rhode Island?

-To have someone read over your order and tell you if it meets these standards, contact a lawyer in your area.
-To find a lawyer in your area click here RI Finding a Lawyer.
+As long as the child custody part of your order meets the standards of certain federal laws, Rhode Island can enforce it.1 To have someone read your order and tell you if it meets these standards, contact a lawyer in your area.
+To find Rhode Island lawyers, go to our Finding a Lawyer page.

-1 The federal laws are the Uniform Child Custody Jurisdiction Act (UCCJA) or the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA), and the Parental Kidnapping Prevention Act of 1980.
+1 The federal laws are the Uniform Child Custody Jurisdiction Act (UCCJA) or the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) and the Parental Kidnapping Prevention Act of 1980.

 Registering your out-of-state order in Rhode Island